 Step 1: System assessment

-The first step in legacy system modernization strategies is to analyze the problem areas of your IT infrastructure.
+Legacy software modernization developers usually start with the analysis of the problem areas of your IT infrastructure.
 The following are the most widespread pain points we find in our partners that require software product modernization.
 Answer the following questions to see whether your system requires modernization:

 • Stability and reliability.
 Does the system guarantee continuous performance, or does your team deal with downtimes on a regular basis?